 - 1. Talk to the student in private. - 2.
 Remain calm and assume control in a soothing manner. - 3.
 Focus on relevant information, speaking concretely and concisely. - 4.
-Help the student develop an action plan that addresses the main concern. - 5.
+Have them eat something, preferably with protein. - 5.
+Have them drink water. - 6.
+Help the student develop an action plan that addresses the main concern. - 7.
 Refer the student to the Counseling Center (x7206) or Lute Telehealth (www.plu.edu/lute-telehealth) for counseling.

-- x Overwhelming the student with information or complicated solutions. - Arguing with irrational thoughts. - Devaluing or diminishing the information presented. ("It's not as bad as you think" or "Don't worry, you have everything going for you") - Assuming the student will get over chronic anxiety without treatment.
+- × Overwhelming the student with information or complicated solutions. - Arguing with irrational thoughts. - Devaluing or diminishing the information presented. ("It's not as bad as you think" or "Don't worry, you have everything going for you") - Assuming the student will get over chronic anxiety without treatment. - x Caffeine fueled beverages.

-RESPONDING TO EMOTIONAL DISTRESS The DEPRESSED student
+The DEPRESSED student